kfam22/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch() is a hook that allows programmers to build relative route paths and link locations.
+This helps maintain valid paths and links because even if the string in the link changes, the link will route correctly.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is the technical process in which the form checks to make sure the correct type and amount of information has been provided before submitting it.
+This ensures that the data makes sense and is placed in the correct context.

 1. In 1-2 sentences, define end to end testing.

+End to end testing is a form of testing code that takes into account the entire user experience.
+It simulates a user using the website or application and makes sure that all of the ui works as expected.
+End to end testing simulates a person using the site by simulating actual events such as typing, clicking, scrolling, etc and helps to weed out any unexpected bugs triggered by the user.

 ## Instructions